 Celtic and Classical?
 Well, YES!
 She's both.
 From tartans to princess dresses, she is everything in between.
 Misty devoted three collegiate years to classical vocal training, music, and writing, and she toured Ireland, Scotland, and Wales with her choir under the direction of Dr. Robert Lamb.
 She then studied with private voice instructors to learn a variety of techniques while also studying at Maile Modeling & Acting School.
 She jumped into film/TV and began performing at theme parks and in musicals.
-However, drawn to Celtic music, she set out to create a sound that she loved, which she accomplished with her first album.
+However, drawn to Celtic music, she set out to create a sound that she loved, and she accomplished this with her first album.
 Listening to Misty's original song, "When the Wind Blows," there is no denying her love for Celtic music or her reach as a crossover artist.
 From simple songs to those where her vocals soar high, Misty captivates, gracefully singing above the music staff to C6, Db6, and Eb6, in concert as well as on her debut album on which she sings all of the background vocals, with the exception of “Moon, Oh Moon” and the male vocals in “Beautiful Dreamer.”
 Misty’s songs are inspired by nature, adventure movies, times long ago, and her Celtic and Native American roots – a bit of her Germanic roots as well.